Anna Calvi: Peaky Blinders and other projects (2019)

 Calvi is the composer for the musical score for the fifth season of the TV series Peaky Blinders, the first episode of which premiered on 25 August 2019.
 She told NME that "It was incredible for it not to be about me and to really try and get into another character.
 When I was doing it, I really felt like I was him.
 I really got into the mindset of Tommy Shelby."

 In an interview with Headliner Magazine, Calvi said that she feels like a true 'Peaky' artist: "The songs in the show work really well – there is music that feels 'Peaky,' and I think I am one of those artists that is a Peaky artist.
 It's a bit like playing music with someone, where you're watching [Cillian Murphy's] performance and responding to it; it felt like a dialogue between us.
 For Tommy it is very much about trying to express his inner world...to underpin that idea that he may be saying one thing, but inside there's a turmoil and an anxiety in him which he is trying to hide – that was an important one."

 Headliner Magazine praised Calvi's work on the Peaky Blinders score: "As source material, season five has given Calvi a lot to play with.
 Complicated narratives, quotable one-liners, and cunning plans that would put Baldrick to shame play out against a smorgasbord of ostentatious '20s glamour and opulence.
 The gang are out of their depth in high society, trying to pass themselves off as upstanding members of the community, however, the inevitable pull of violence, power struggles, turf-wars and revenge are never far from their minds.
 'We all try and get away, but we never do,' warns the gravel-voiced head of the family, Polly.'
 Often using high levels of reverb, the score is all woozy electric guitars, dissonant chords and distorted riffs – and full on rock and roll – heightening the sense of unease and conflict amongst the characters.
 Key score moments include a beautiful melody juxtaposing a particularly violent (even for him) Arthur Shelby beatdown, and a tense assassination attempt where the guitar is strung out like the viewers' nerves."

 Calvi wrote the song 'Julie' for the soundtrack of The Souvenir, a drama film directed by Joanna Hogg starring Tilda Swinton and Honor Swinton Byrne.

-Calvi is set to feature on Jeff Goldblum's upcoming second album I Shouldn't Be Telling You This for a mash-up of Wes Montgomery's "Four on Six" and Marianne Faithfull's "Broken English".
-She will feature on the album alongside Sharon Van Etten, Fiona Apple, Inara George and Gina Saputo.
+Calvi featured on Jeff Goldblum's second album I Shouldn't Be Telling You This in a mash-up of Wes Montgomery's "Four on Six" and Marianne Faithfull's "Broken English".
+She featured on the album, released in 2019, alongside Sharon Van Etten, Fiona Apple, Inara George and Gina Saputo.

-2022 saw Anna Calvi score the long awaited sixth and final season of Peaky Blinders alongside producer Nick Launay.
-The record-breaking sixth season premiere marked the show's most viewed opening episode so far.
+2022 saw Anna Calvi score the long-awaited sixth and final season of Peaky Blinders alongside producer Nick Launay.
+The record-breaking sixth-season premiere marked the show's most viewed opening episode so far.